 Beyond providing extensive technical support in the form of mapping, biological studies and legal work, we are also building the conservation and economic proficiency of local and indigenous communities through financial planning and sustainable forest management.

 Under an agreement with Ecuador’s Ministry of Environment, we have helped 28 communities enter SocioBosque, protecting 354,699 acres to date.
 In 2014, we completed our largest project, protecting 87,500 acres of Amazon rainforest in Pastaza with the indigenous Kichwa Kawsak Sacha people.

 In 2015, our local team worked closely with indigenous communities in the Amazon to enter their rainforest lands into SocioBosque, protecting nearly 128,973 acres in Pastaza and Morona Santiago, and generating over $200,000 annually in community investment funds.
 These communities included the Shuar, Achuar, Andwa and Kichwa indigenous groups.

-By October 2015, through NCI’s technical support we anticipate that seven additional indigenous communities will enter more than 200,000 acres of Amazon rainforest in SocioBosque, generating upwards of $400,000 annually in community investment funds.
+In the next few years, through Nature & Culture’s technical support we anticipate that seven additional indigenous communities will enter more than 200,000 acres of Amazon rainforest in SocioBosque, generating upwards of $400,000 annually in community investment funds.

 As we continue to expand this program, our goal is to protect one million acres of Ecuador’s most biodiverse areas.
 The average cost for us to help a community register land into SocioBosque is just $5 per acre, making this a truly cost effective conservation strategy.